Matt52/bayesian-testing/README.md

     +---------+--------+-----------+---------------+----------------+-----------------+---------------+

 ### NormalDataTest
-Class for Bayesian A/B test for normal data.
+Class for a Bayesian A/B test for the normal data.

 **Example:**
 ```python